Effective January 29, July 9, and December 17, 2021, this policy has been revised. For individual changes, see the redlined version.

 The adjudicator, the parties, their advisors, and appropriate administrators of the University of Iowa will be permitted to listen to the recording in a controlled environment determined by the Title IX Coordinator.
 No person will be given or be allowed to make a copy of the recording without permission of the Title IX Coordinator.

 - Determination and standard of proof.
 The adjudicator will determine whether the respondent is responsible or not responsible for the policy violation(s) in question.
 The preponderance-of-the-evidence standard of proof is used.
+In determining whether to consider and what weight to give statements and documents which were not subject to cross-examination, the adjudicator should assess the totality of the circumstances, including whether there was the opportunity to ask questions during the investigation stage, whether the statement was a contemporaneous recording of the statement, and whether the absence of the opportunity to ask questions during the live hearing seriously impedes fundamental fairness, equitable process, or the ability to adequately assess the credibility of the statements.
 The adjudicator will prepare a written report and deliver it to the Title IX Coordinator, detailing the determination, rationale, the evidence used in support of its determination as well as any evidence disregarded.
 This includes findings of fact supporting the determination and conclusions regarding the application of the policy to the facts.
 Additionally, the adjudicator's report will include credibility assessments and any sanctioning recommendation.
 This report typically must be submitted to the Title IX Coordinator within 7 business days of the end of a hearing, unless the Title IX Coordinator grants an extension.
 If an extension is granted, the Title IX Coordinator will notify the parties.

 - Notice of outcome.
 Using the adjudicator’s report, the investigator’s finding, or a respondent’s acceptance of responsibility for all charges, the Title IX Coordinator will prepare a notice of outcome.
 When the outcome includes a policy violation, the Title IX Coordinator will work with the sanctioning administrator to issue the notice of outcome.
 The Title IX Coordinator will then share the notice of outcome, including the determination of responsibility, rationale, and any applicable sanction(s) with the parties and their advisors within 5 business days of receiving the adjudicator’s report (in cases where there is no policy violation in the determination), the sanctioning administrator’s decision, or the investigator’s finding.